flux-eco/flux-eco-ui-tree/README.md

 The code above shows how to create a FluxUiTree component and render it in a container element.
 In this example, the createRenderTreeOnNodesProvidedCallback() function is used to create a callback that will render the tree when the data is provided.
 The renderTreeOnDataProvidedCallback() function is then called when the tree data is received from an external API.

-## FluxEcoUiTreeApi
+## FluxUiTreeApi
 The main API class for the FluxEcoUiTree component.

-### new(statePublisher, treeStateManager, treeElementRenderer): FluxEcoUiTreeApi
+### new(statePublisher, treeStateManager, treeElementRenderer): FluxUiTreeApi
-Creates a new FluxEcoUiTreeApi instance.
+Creates a new FluxUiTreeApi instance.
 - **statePublisher** - A **StatePublisher** object used to publish and subscribe to state changes.
 - **treeStateManager** - A **TreeStateManager** object used to manage the tree state.
 - **treeElementRenderer** - A **TreeElementRenderer** object used to render the tree in the UI.